Smyth, Cec

 Signing from Distillery in August 1962, he made his Football League debut against Brentford at Griffin Park in September 1962 ahead of making 39 league appearances during his first term with the club.
 A quick tackling full-back, he missed just two matches when City clinched promotion to the Third Division in 1963/64.

-Cec never recaptured the sort of form he had so consistently displayed with Exeter and only made 23 league outings for the Plainmoor club before being released.
+But Cec never recaptured the sort of form at Plainmoor that he had so consistently displayed with City and only had 23 league outings before being released.
 Later returning to City, he played a number of reserve team matches to help nurture the younger players in the side ahead of starting a long career with the prison service.

 Cecil Smyth died in Exeter on 7 November 2008 aged sixty-seven.